heavygee/hello-dalle-discordbot/README.md

 - Generate images using DALL-E and re-upload to Discord to avoid expiration.
 - **Wildcard Feature**: Introduces variability in the prompts with a configurable chance of using an alternate prompt (default is 0% / disabled.
 99 is max for 99% likely)
 - **Image Storage**: Saves generated welcome images to a `welcome_images` subfolder with filenames based on the username and timestamp.
+- **Delay Feature**: Configurable delay (default 2 minutes) before posting the welcome image to the `new-users` channel.
+The bot will inform admins in `#botspam` about the delay before the image is posted in `new-users`.

 ## Installation